russgu/data-visualization/README.md

-# Data Visualization for difficulty level of sports
+# Data visualization for difficulty level of sports